Horse64/old-core.horse64.org/docs/Specification/Horse64.md

   order first and outside-in/left-to-right second.
-Evaluation stops early for the conditional operators `and` and `or` when the result is obvious: a logical `and` combination will only have the right-hand evaluated if the left-hand side wasn't already false.
-Similarly, `or` will only evaluate the right-hand if the left-hand hasn't already evaluated to true.
+Evaluation stops early for the conditional operators `and` and `or` when the result is obvious: a logical `and` combination will only have the right-hand evaluated if the left-hand side wasn't already boolean no. Similarly, `or` will only evaluate the right-hand if the left-hand hasn't already evaluated to boolean yes.

 ### Inline expressions